The Most Energy Efficient

 Energy Efficient Grow Lights

 While Dimlux does take the traditional approach to lighting layout (much like the competition) the similarities end there.
 There are 2 main reasons for this.
 First our light system more efficiently converts the energy (electrical power drawn) into useable lights and the second is Half Force.
 Half force is achieved when used with a Maxi Controller.
 It illuminates the room in a checkerboard pattern alternating the lights turned on/off every 3 hours for the 12 “daylight” hours.
 In sum, each light is “on” for 6 hours per day instead of 12.
-Even with half the energy consumed DimLux still delivers equal or better yields as the competition!
+Even with half the energy consumed Dimlux still delivers equal or better yields as the competition!

 What are the best indoor grow lights?
 Dimlux.

 Again, it comes down to efficiency.
-The highly efficient Alpha Optics reflector which comes standard with all DimLux systems is only the beginning.
-The Alpha Optics Miro Silver reflector is 98% reflective and follows the Single Bounce Clear Sight (SBCS) principal.
+The highly efficient Ultra Optics reflector which comes standard with all Dimlux systems is only the beginning.
+The Ultra Optics Miro Silver reflector is 98% reflective and follows the Single Bounce Clear Sight (SBCS) principal.
 Compared to the competitions hammered aluminum 95% rated reflectors this plays a HUGE difference.
 To begin dimpled reflectors, cause the light coming out from the bulb to bounce multiple times before leaving the reflector.
 Not only does that create more heat, but light is lost to that heat.
 In addition to this feature is the ventilation slits sitting above the bulb.
 Not only do these allow the hot air to passively rise away from the canopy, it allows the bulb to burn at its optimal temperature.
 Again, more efficiency, more light!

 These highly efficient designs equate to significantly more light intensity coming from each fixture when on.
-DimLux provides more light than all of our competitors and up to 39% more light from competitors such as Gavita.
+Dimlux provides more light than all of our competitors and up to 39% more light from competitors such as Gavita.
 This means more PPFD for your canopy!